Lakr233/NotchDrop/README.md

 ## 🥰 Acknowledgements

-Special thanks to [NotchNook](https://lo.cafe/notchnook) for the original idea.
-I created this project as a free and open-source alternative, focusing on the features I personally need and improving some issues.
-Since NotchNook wasn't compatible with my essential iBar app, I developed my own version to ensure better compatibility, while simplifying the functionality to suit my needs.
+Special thanks to [NotchNook](https://lo.cafe/notchnook) for providing the initial inspiration.
+This open-source project focuses more on my own needs, simplifies various configurations, and improves compatibility with the software I prefer.

 ---